baggepinnen/ControlSystemIdentification.jl/README.md

 ```
 Internally, Optim is using a gradient-based optimizer to find the optimal fit of the bode curve of the system.
 The defaut optimizer `BFGS` can be changed, see the docstring `?arma`.

+For a comparison between estimation in the time and frequency domains, see [this notebook](https://nbviewer.jupyter.org/github/JuliaControl/ControlExamples.jl/blob/master/identification_time_vs_freq.ipynb).

 # Impulse-response estimation
 The functions `impulseest(h,y,u,order)` and `impulseestplot` performs impulse-response estimation by fitting a high-order FIR model.